 Access their health information

 Patients can easily view and share their medical records, lab results, and other health data through secure online portals.
-This access to information lets them control their health records and enables them to share vital data with healthcare providers seamlessly.
+This access to information lets them control their health records and seamlessly share vital data with healthcare providers.

 Monitor their health